klee/klee.github.io/docs/options.md

 Afterwards, [klee-ptree]({{site.baseurl}}/docs/tools/#klee-ptree) can be used to convert the tree into an `.svg` file or to print some useful statistics.

 Sometimes the traversal of deep execution trees with the `random-path` searcher can become quite costly.
-`--compress-process-tree` can help in this case by reducing paths of long chains of unary edges to a single edge:
+`--compress-exec-tree` can help in this case by reducing paths of long chains of unary edges to a single edge:

 ```
  /\            /\